HaseebKahn365/CellzV2Console_based/readMe.txt

 //this function will check the square based on the line provided as an argument }
-Overload the equality operator for Lines: bool operator ==(Line l2){
+Overload the equality operator for Lines:
+//a proper overload of the == operator was required which is now resolved in the latest version of this project. bool operator ==(Line l2){
 if(this.firstPoint == l2.firstPoint && this.secondPoint == l2.secondPoint){return true;} else {return false;}
 }